eslint/eslint/docs/rules/no-dupe-args.md

 # disallow duplicate arguments in `function` definitions (no-dupe-args)

-In strict mode you will receive a `SyntaxError` if a function takes multiple arguments with the same name.
-Outside of strict mode duplicate arguments will mask the value of the first argument.
+If more than one parameter has the same name in a function definition, the last occurrence "shadows" the preceding occurrences.
+A duplicated name might be a typing error.

 ## Rule Details

-This rule disallows duplicate parameters in function definitions.
+This rule disallows duplicate parameter names in function declarations or expressions.
+It does not apply to arrow functions or class methods, because the parser reports the error.

+If ESLint parses code in strict mode, the parser (instead of this rule) reports the error.

 Examples of **incorrect** code for this rule: